MelanieNeubauer/SteelDS_Baseline/README.md

 ### 1. Training and Evaluation

 We provide two main entry points for running the complete pipeline (training + evaluation) across multiple seeds (1337, 7, 42, 99, 123) and subsets (`a1`, `a2`, `a3`).
 To modify core training hyperparameters—such as batch size, learning rate, or optimizer settings—adjust the configuration directly within the `train.py` source file.
+Training runs with a batch size of 8 by default and requires 24GB VRAM.

 **For YOLO Models (v8, 11, 12, 26):**
 ```bash